-Dr Mohsen Naderpour is a Lecturer at the School of Systems, Management, and Leadership in FEIT.
+Dr Mohsen Naderpour is a Lecturer at the School of Information, Systems and Modelling in FEIT.
 Additionally, he is a core member of the Centre for Artificial Intelligence (CAI), Centre for Advanced Modelling and Geospatial lnformation Systems (CAMGIS), and the Global Big Data Technologies Centre.
 Mohsen received his PhD degree from UTS, Master of Science degree in Industrial Engineering from the Iran University of Science and Technology (IUST), Tehran, Iran, and a Bachelor of Science degree in Applied Mathematics from Ferdowsi University of Mashhad, Mashhad, Iran.
 His research interests lie in the areas of human factors, decision support systems, uncertain information processing, and risk and safety-related systems.

 Before joining UTS, Mohsen was with the National Iranian Oil Refining and Distribution Company, a part of Iran Ministry of Petroleum, for 4 years.
 He worked as a Senior Expert of Industrial Engineering in the Structural Engineering Division where his responsibilities mainly focused on developing, improving, implementing and evaluating systems and processes.

 Prior to this, he worked as a Transportation Safety Expert for Iran Ministry of Roads and Urban Development.
 In the department of transportation safety, he has conducted several professional research studies on road and railway safety.

 - Systems Engineering for Managers (49004)

 - Risk Management in Engineering (49006)